 An employee who has been unjustly suspended or discharged shall be immediately reinstated in her former position without loss of seniority and shall be compensated for all time lost in an amount equal to her normal earnings during the period of such suspension or discharge.
-Any additional compensation which is considered just and equitable in the opinion of the Parties or in the opinion of a Board of Arbitration, if the matter is referred to such a Board, may be made.
+Any additional compensation which is considered just and equitable in the opinion of the parties or in the opinion of an arbitrator, if the matter is referred to arbitration, may be made.